 What story do you want to tell?
 How do you want to feel?

-Click here download my guide How To Brief A Composer.
+Click here download my guide The Composer’s Brief.
 I also want to hear your experiences with briefing composers or anyone else in these arty/media industries – I’d LOVE to hear it from the other side.
 What can composers and other creatives do to make you commissioner-clients happier with the process?
 Please go ahead and email me here.

 I’m soon to embark on a long (and ridiculously exciting, but I’m trying to reign it in ’til I’ve signed on the dotted line, you know how it is, fat lady and everything) project and will have limited time to work on other projects, however it’s far more likely I’ll be able to judge whether I can reasonably fit it in if you’ve considered all the questions in the guide!

-*if you’ve got this far you’ve probably worked out what a brief is if you didn’t already know – it’s a document that outlines what one person expects another person to make or do in the course of their work.
+*if you’ve got this far you’ve probably worked out what a brief is.
+But if you didn’t already know, it’s a document that outlines what one person expects another person to make or do in the course of their work.
 ‘To brief’ is to deliver that message, in written or spoken form.